-- narrow road widths: - limited scope for dedication of entire corridors to mass transit due to the need for access via all transport modes and a lack of diversion routes for alternative means of access: - the need to ensure a quality of place in district centres on the radial routes; and - environmental constraints such as the flood-plain.
+- narrow road widths; - limited scope for dedication of entire corridors to mass transit due to the need for access via all transport modes and a lack of diversion routes for alternative means of access; - the need to ensure a quality of place in district centres on the radial routes; and - environmental constraints such as the flood-plain.

-These constraints make the possibility of delivering a mass transit system that requires major infrastructure and segregation extremely difficult without having a substantial disbenefit to all other modes of transport.
+These constraints make the possibility of delivering a mass transit system that requires major infrastructure and segregation extremely difficult without having a substantial disbenefit to all other modes of transport, particularly other sustainable modes such as walking and cycling.